Alcohol & Your Carry Permit

 - in a civil action arising out of the use of the pistol.

-A person who refuses a breath sample for a PBT is subject to the provisions of section § 624.7143 for an evidentiary chemical test unless, the person submits to a blood, breath, or urine test.
+And a person who refuses a PBT is subject to the consequences of section § 624.7143 for an evidentiary chemical test unless, the person submits to a blood, breath, or urine test.

 Evidentiary chemical testing